jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### 🧪 Test

 Build with `jlpm build` and then refresh your browser to see the change!
-Your application should look like this:
+Our application should look like this:

 ![A JupyterLab widget displaying a random cat picture and caption, with a refresh button in the toolbar.](../assets/images/module-2-exercise-d-final.jpg)